FelixOnline/v2/content/articles/2011-11-17-protesting-at-imperial.md

 subtitle: >
   Kelly Osborne on why she feels the need to protest
 date: "2011-11-17 21:13:49 +0000"

 # Attributes from Felix Online V1
 id: "1772"
 old_path: /news/1772/protesting-at-imperial
 aliases:
  - /news/1772/protesting-at-imperial
+imported: true
+comments:
+ - Interesting ideas about scientists being less able to empathy Do you think also the fact that a large percentage of imperials students are foreign may cause them to protest less Brilliant article Kelly  now off to the gum clinic

 # Article Taxonomies
 categories:
  - news
 tags:
+authors:
+ - pk1811

+# Homepage control params
 headline: true
 featured: true